 Skip to main content

 The dataerai command-line client lets you authenticate and manage assets — download, upload, and metadata — from a terminal or a script.
-It’s ideal for large or bulk transfers, pipelines, and headless environments like HPC clusters.
+It’s ideal for large or bulk transfers, pipelines, and browserless environments like HPC clusters.
 The same binary also powers the transfers behind the desktop app.

 Install

-Build the binary from the cli/ directory:
+Or build the binary from source in the cli/ directory:

-Make sure dataerai is on your PATH.
+Make sure the install location (or the built ./dataerai) is on your PATH.

 Commands